 Paul‘s instructions concerning Doctrines and Duties: 1:1-20

 The study of the Word of God is not to stir doubts but faith in Jesus Christ.
-Timothy was instructed that the purpose of his ministry is to help believers to be filled with love that comes from a pure heart, a clear conscience, and sincere faith.
+Timothy was instructed that the purpose of his ministry is to help believers to be filled with love that comes from a pure heart, clear conscience, and sincere faith.
 Love is the acid test of our faith.
 Love never brings division and contention among believers.
-Our God is not the author of confusion and doubts (1 Cor 14:33).
-Do we love God, fellow believer and people who do not know Christ?
-Believers are cleansed by the blood of Christ and our love must spring from a pure heart.
+Our God is not the author of confusion and doubts (1 Corinthians 14:33).
+The right belief, love for others and glad obedience give assurance of salvation.
+Do you love God, fellow believers and obey Christ?
+Believers are cleansed by the blood of Christ (1 John 1:7).
+Our love must spring from a pure heart.
 If one’s inner life is unclean, he can’t love with a pure heart.
-Good conscience is produced when we are free of offense towards God and men.
-Clear conscience is the result of confessing sins.
+Good conscience is produced when we are free of offense toward God and men.
+Clear conscience is the result of confessing our sins.
 Sincere faith is always genuine and it never pretends to be what it is not.

 Paul urges Timothy to confront the false teachers.
 They do not have the proper understanding of the law.
-The purpose of the law was to confront and expose sin.
-Paul provides a list of sins the law reveals and shows how they contrast with gospel of God (1:8-11).
-They twist the truth and bring great harm to the body of church by causing division and ungodliness.
+The purpose of the law was to expose sin and to lead us to Christ.
+Paul provides a list of sins the law reveals and shows how they contrast with the gospel of God (1 Timothy 1:8-11).
+They twist the truth and bring great harm to the body of Christ by causing division and ungodliness.
 These false teachers claim that they are the teachers of the Law.
 They teach that faith in Christ is not sufficient for salvation.
 They don’t realize that salvation is by grace through faith in Christ and not by good works.
 Good works are the result of salvation (Ephesians 2:8-10).
-The Law is holy and good (Rom 7:12).
+The Law is holy and good (Romans 7:12).
 It reveals the moral character of God.
-When law is used lawfully it will produce conviction of sin and will lead us to Christ (Gal 3:24; Rom 3:24, 25; 10:4).
+When law is used lawfully it will produce conviction of sin and will lead us to Christ (Galatians 3:24; Romans 3:24, 25; 10:4).
 The Law was not given for the just but for the ungodly.
 If a man is righteous, he does not need the Law.
 Christians are not under the law but under grace.
 But they are not lawless.
-They are controlled by the Holy Spirit (Gal 3:1-5; Titus 2:11).
-They live godly life not because of the fear of punishment but motivated by the love of Christ.
+They are controlled by the Holy Spirit (Galatians 3:1-5; Titus 2:11).
+They live godly life not because of the fear of punishment but are motivated by the love of Christ.
 The list of sins mentioned in verses 9 and 10 have a close connection with the Ten Commandments.
-The law always harmonize with the gospel.
-Paul reminds Timothy that this is the Gospel of the glory of the blessed God (1:11).
+The law always harmonizes with the gospel.
+Paul reminds Timothy that this is the Gospel of the glory of the blessed God (1 Timothy 1:11).
 It is the message of God’s infinite love and grace offered in Christ.
-In love God reveals our sin in his Word.

-Timothy was entrusted with the responsibility to deal with the false teachers who are disrupting the church with false teaching (1:18).
-Paul reminds Timothy of the recognition he received by prophetic utterance for the ministry.
+Timothy was entrusted with the responsibility to deal with the false teachers.
+They were disrupting the work of the Lord in the church with false teaching (1:18).
+Timothy was a gifted servant of in the ministry.
 (4:14).
-This would give Timothy the confidence to warn believers against false teachers.
-The spiritual warfare should be fought by staying true to the Word of God and having a good conscience.
-Five times in the Pastoral Epistles Paul speaks concerning the good conscience.
-Clear Conscience is maintained by confessing sins consistently (1 Cor 11:31; 1 John 1:9).
-Paul point out two false teachers in particular.
+This gave him the confidence to warn believers against false teachers.
+The spiritual warfare should be fought by the Word of God.
+Five times in the Pastoral Epistles Paul speaks of good conscience.
+Clear Conscience is maintained by confessing sins to God and living an upright life (1 Corinthians 11:31; 1 John 1:9).
+Paul points out two false teachers in particular.
 They are "Hymenaeus and Alexander".
-They rejected the sound teaching and have shipwreck their faith.
-Perhaps their false teaching might have corrupted the church (2 Tim 2:17).
-They were handed over to Satan by excommunicating them from the church so that they may learn not to blaspheme God (1 Cor 5:3-5).
-Church discipline must be always for corrective purposes (Matt 18:15). someone has said that "Shipwreck begins with small unconfessed sins".
+They have rejected the sound doctrines and shipwreck their faith.
+Perhaps they spiritualise the resurrection of Jesus Christ.
+Their false teaching corrupted the church (2 Timothy 2:17).
+The false teaching should not be tolerated in the church.
+They were handed over to Satan by excommunicating them from the church so that they may learn not to blaspheme God (1 Corinthians 5:3-5).
+Church discipline must be always for corrective purposes (Matthew 18:15). someone has said that "Shipwreck begins with small unconfessed sins".
 Correct behavior begins with correct doctrine.
-Pray for wisdom and courage to stand firm on the perfect, reliable and the timed tested Word of God.
+Pray for wisdom and courage to stand firm on the perfect and reliable Word of God.